laidbckuser/hausofbids.v1-rwa/readme.md

 laidbckuser | hausofbids.

 ###### license

-this project is licensed under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+this project is licensed under the [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/) license.

+© 2025 kenny prada, hausofbids.

+we ask that commercial reuse or derivation of the JSON metadata structure be avoided unless explicitly approved by hausofbids. see `license` for full terms and intent.